Francessco121/Discore/docs/index.md

 > [!NOTE]
 > Discore is **not** an official Discord client library!

 The goal of Discore is to provide a minimal interface to Discord's APIs and to let applications decide the best way to interact with Discord.
-Discore takes care of all of the technical details required to use Discord's APIs such as WebSocket protocols, voice UDP protocols, rate limiting, authentication, etc.
+Discore takes care of all of the technical details required to use Discord's APIs such as connection management, WebSocket protocols, voice UDP protocols, rate limiting, authentication, etc.

 Applications using Discore have access to:
 - Each individual HTTP API route.